mutation testing for Python 2 and 3

 - Run mutmut with mutmut run.
 A full run is preferred but if you’re just getting started you can exit in the middle and start working with what you have found so far.

-- Apply a surviving mutant to disk by copying and running the apply command from the output of mutmut results.
+- Apply a surviving mutant to disk running mutmut apply 3 (replace 3 with the relevant mutant ID from mutmut results)

 - Write a new test that fails